awsdocs/amazon-route53-docs/doc_source/health-checks-creating-values.md

   If you choose **HTTPS** for the value of **Protocol**, an additional charge applies\.
 For more information, see [Route 53 Pricing](https://aws.amazon.com/route53/pricing/)\.
 + **TCP** – Route 53 tries to establish a TCP connection\.
-For more information, see [How Amazon Route 53 Determines Whether a Health Check Is HealthyHow Route 53 Determines Whether a Health Check Is Healthy](dns-failover-determining-health-of-endpoints.md)\.
+For more information, see [How Amazon Route 53 determines whether a health check is healthyHow Route 53 determines whether a health check is healthy](dns-failover-determining-health-of-endpoints.md)\.
 After you create a health check, you can't change the value of **Protocol**\.

 **IP address \("Specify endpoint by IP address" Only\)**